In Pursuit of Place Agenda

 Held concurrently, Summit participants may select between either an urban or rural placemaking tour.

-- 8:00 AM: Depart for the Rural Tour: Baileys Harbor, Door County
+- 8:00 AM Rural Tour: Baileys Harbor, Door County – load bus(es)

 6:00 PM

-Dine-Arounds: Curated dinner groups in Titletown.
+Dine-Arounds: Curated dinner groups in Titletown

 7:30 PM

-Held at Rockwood Terrace in Ariens Hill over beverages and deserts.
+Rockwood Terrace in Ariens Hill

 Thursday, June 25: Place Change – Research, Practice, Engagement, Lambeau Field